lauragalera/LIME-for-Ranking/README.md

 ## Problem statement
 Learning-to-rank (LTR) models are often complex since they are trained using many parameters to achieve high accuracy.
-The complexity of ranking models can sometimes undermine their efficacy, as humans struggle to compre- hend the rationale behind a particular order.
-So-called “black boxes” often become a problem due to the difficulty of understanding the factors contribut- ing to a model’s output.
+The complexity of ranking models can sometimes undermine their efficacy, as humans struggle to comprehend the rationale behind a particular order.
+So-called “black boxes” often become a problem due to the difficulty of understanding the factors contributing to a model’s output.
 The absence of transparency can derive to unwanted issues as it may result in errors, biases, or even unethical behavior.
 Hence, the urge to develop interpretable LTR models.